Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 From here on out it's just applying some styles and transitions so everything matches your pages appearance.

 :::sidenote
 I know, the single line chapter kind off exploded, but I promise that multiline comments will be shorter.
+This is mainly because the markdown file for this post is scratching 1000 lines right now, so I will focus on the main parts from here on.
 :::

 ### Multiline Comments